cyralinc/helm-sidecar/docs/s3-browser.md

     service.beta.kubernetes.io/aws-load-balancer-ssl-ports: "443
 ```

-The CNAME provided in `cyral.sidecar.dnsName` must be created
+The CNAME provided in `cyral.deploymentProperties.endpoint` must be created
 after the deployment pointing to the sidecar load balancer.
 See [Add a CNAME or A record for the sidecar](https://cyral.com/docs/sidecars/manage/alias).